 Tres leches cake is all the rage at this place, and it absolutely lives up to the hype.
-This is mainly a bakery, but you can also sit down with some coffee and a sweet snack from the small, but good, menu.
-It’s perfect if you like cake and need to get some work done - just don’t think you’ll be the only one with that idea, since there’s WiFi and plenty of available outlets.
+This is mainly a bakery, but you can also sit down with some coffee and a sweet snack from the short menu.
+It’s perfect if you like cake and need to get some work done - just don’t think you’ll be the only one with that idea, since there’s wifi and plenty of available outlets.

 Even though it’s only been around since 2012, PI-zen is big on being a part of the neighborhood.
 It’s even named after the city in the Czech Republic that Pilsen’s name came from.
 There’s a mix of everything on the menu, from bone marrow to tacos to some fantastic burgers.
 It’s a great spot for a weeknight meal or casual date.

 This is an old-school neighborhood dive bar with great burgers, cheap beer, crispy tater tots, and live music on Monday nights.
 You can’t go wrong with a quick drink and a casual dinner here.

 You might have noticed that Pilsen has a lot of great carnitas spots.
 Carnitas Uruapan is another one of them.
 It’s been around since 1975, it’s consistently busy, and there are no signs it’s slowing down anytime soon.
 Eating a whole plate of carnitas here is likely to slow you down, though.
 In a good way.